Osvaldss/Osvaldss.github.io/README.md

 - ### Frameworks, Libraries & Programs Used

     1. [Bootstrap 5.0:](https://getbootstrap.com/docs/5.0/getting-started/introduction/)
-        - Bootstrap was used to assist with the responsiveness and styling of the website.
+        - Bootstrap was used to assist with the responsiveness, for a grid system, to add components and to style them.
     2. [Google Fonts](https://fonts.google.com/)
         - Google fonts were used to import the 'Raleway' and 'Righteous' fonts into the style.css file which is used on all pages throughout the project.
     3. [Font Awesome](https://fontawesome.com/)